isgasho/grequests/README.md

 - GET, HEAD, POST, PUT, PATCH, DELETE, OPTIONS, etc.
 - Easy set query params, headers and cookies.
-- Easy encode a form-data or JSON into the request body.
+- Easy encode form-data or JSON into the request body.
 - Easy upload one or more file(s).
 - Easy set basic authentication or bearer token.
 - Easy customize root certificates and client certificates.